 - Couples must be free to marry in the Catholic Church.
 (All prior marriages must be addressed.)

 How long is the "waiting list"?

-Contrary to popular belief, The Immaculata is NOT booked several years in advance, nor do we have a "waiting list" for the year.
+- The Immaculata is NOT booked several years in advance.
+However Spring and Summer are the seasons that are usually filled first.
 The most popular wedding time is 2:00 p.m. which tends to book up quickly, but there are usually 11:00 a.m. and 6:30 p.m. times available.
 The Immaculata is currently booking for 2014 and 2015 only.
 We begin booking 2016 dates on September 1, 2014.
-(Currently, the only 2:00 p.m. time slot for 2014 is in December.)
+(Currently, there aren’t any 2:00 p.m. times available for 2014.
+In 2015, all the 2:00 p.m.
+Saturday time slots are booked from January-August.)